thinktandem/tandem/docs/guides/improve-tandem.md

 * Aforementioned README templates link back to helpful documentation stored here
 * Project start states can pull in new scripts and Lando plugins from here

 It's difficult for a human to consistently remember to come back here for the things they need.
-Let's use the robots to make sure we are shipping things to the most useful places.
+Let's use the robots to make sure we are shipping things from here to the most useful places.

-**@TODO:** Would be great to actually have the above things so we can SHOW instead of TELL
+* **@TODO:** Would be great to actually have the above things so we can SHOW instead of TELL

-**@TODO:** the exact engineering mechanisms around parts of the above of this need to be better deifined and will likely be one of the first things we tackle
+* **@TODO:** the exact engineering mechanisms around parts of the above of this need to be better defined and will likely be one of the first things we tackle

 ### 3. Provides a resilient process

-The final piece of the puzzle here is to define a resilient process we all can use to surface business improvements.
+The final piece of the puzzle here is to define a resilient process we all can use to surface important issues or questions and then work, ideally together, on improving how we do things.
 The process should be

 * Easy to understand and document
 * Require minimal oversight